 - Development proposals must manage impacts on biodiversity and secure a minimum biodiversity gain of 10%, as calculated through use of the most up-to-date version of the DEFRA statutory biodiversity metric, with confirmation that this was performed by a suitably competent person.
 A biodiversity net gain plan should be provided, informed by current site conditions, with any proposed habitat creation being appropriate to local context, shown on site or landscape plans, and secured for 30 years or more.
 On-site gain is at the top of the hierarchy. - Where practicable, development proposals will be looked favourably upon where they secure a biodiversity net gain of 20% or higher, taking into account the scope for improvement from the pre-development site. - Where it is not practicable to deliver biodiversity net-gain on-site, off-site measures are lower in the hierarchy given below and must be provided to offset any biodiversity deficit.
 These must be located within the Borough and as close as possible to the development site.
-The applicant will need to demonstrate these are deliverable and maintainable, and show how these support projects identified in the RBWM Biodiversity Action Plan [Part 2, 2.19]. - a) Avoid adverse effects on onsite habitat with a habitat distinctiveness of medium or higher - b) If such onsite adverse effects can't be avoided, mitigate those effects - c) If such onsite adverse effects can't be mitigated, enhance onsite habitat - d) If onsite habitat can't be enhanced, create new onsite habitat - e) If onsite habitat can't be created, provide registered offsite biodiversity gain units - f) If offsite biodiversity gain units can't be secured, purchase biodiversity credits - The applicant is required to demonstrate why offsetting is necessary with reference to the specific characteristics of the development site, and confirm that offsetting credits have not been used to 'compensate' any loss of irreplaceable habitat which is defined in Annex 2 of the NPPF [Part 2, 1.1] and must be retained. - As a minimum, proposals should integrate as many as practical of the following wildlife habitat features: - a) Integral bird nest bricks (such as swift bricks) at a minimum of two per dwelling - b) Integral bat boxes - c) Inclusion of overhanging eaves suitable for nesting house martins, supplemented by the provision of nest cups - d) Inclusion of landscape features to support insect life, such as log piles, insect hotels, invertebrate/bee bricks and reptile hibernacula - e) Hedgehog highways (such as suitable gaps in fences) integrated throughout the development between gardens and the wider ecological network - f) Use native plants in landscaping schemes - Outside the town centre as defined by map 4.1-1, proposals should strive to incorporate a range of landscape features that provide: - a) A diverse patchwork of complementary habitats and edges - b) Planting that provides nectar, pollen or fruit across as wide a period of the year as possible - c) Planting that can be maintained with minimal disturbance, especially wildflower meadows and verges which only need to be cut once or twice a year - d) Wildlife access to water, such as ponds and water features - e) Maintenance of 'dark 'areas at night time, avoiding light pollution to habitats
+The applicant will need to demonstrate these are deliverable and maintainable, and show how these support projects identified in the RBWM Biodiversity Action Plan [Part 2, 2.19]. - a) Avoid adverse effects on onsite habitat with a habitat distinctiveness of medium or higher - b) If such onsite adverse effects can't be avoided, mitigate those effects - c) If such onsite adverse effects can't be mitigated, enhance onsite habitat - d) If onsite habitat can't be enhanced, create new onsite habitat - e) If onsite habitat can't be created, provide registered offsite biodiversity gain units - f) If offsite biodiversity gain units can't be secured, purchase biodiversity credits - Examples of beneficial habitat features and landscape features are listed in the Reasoned Justification text.

-Conditions to protect and enhance wildlife must be included with development proposals.
-This means developers will have to agree to make provision for nature within the development before they are granted full planning permission.
-Even small scale developments could contribute significantly to creating and enhancing local wildlife habitat.
+Measures to protect and enhance wildlife must be included with development proposals, to ensure that development enhances biodiversity rather than reduces it.
+Even small scale developments can contribute significantly to creating and enhancing local wildlife habitat.